ihr-it-projekt/DayZModsInfo/RevivePlayer/Configs/HospitalReviveConfig.md

                 9.735041618347168,
                 2713.15771484375
             ],
-            "name": "Hospital 2" // Display Name of the spawn point }
+            "name": "Hospital 2", // Display Name of the spawn point "currencyType": "default", // Currency type for the price of the revive in hospital (see currencyConfig in TBMods/Config/Globals)
+            "price": -1, // Price for revive in hospital | -1 = free for revive | 100 = 100 $ for revive
+        }
     ]
-}
+    "currencyType": "deprecated", // deprecated, will remove in future versions "price": -1 // deprecated, will remove in future versions }
 ````